goldman-gp-ebi/BOSS-RUNS/doc/developer_notes.md

 ```

 In the playback case, some tests (infinite loops) will run for a while and xfail on purpose by a timeout.
-In that case, the correct behaviour can only be checked by looking at the corresponding logfile.
+In that case, the correct behaviour can only be checked by looking at the corresponding logfiles.